qsebring3930/cs2mulch/_pages/insertionsort.md

 This card will be the start of your *sorted collection*.
 New cards will be added according to the following 3 steps.

 1. First flip the right-most card in the *collection* face-up.
 Then take the top card from the *pile* and place it face-up to the right of the right-most card in the collection.
-If there are no more cards in the *pile* then you are done.
+If there are no more cards in the *pile*, then you are done.

 2. If the two face-up cards are **in order**, such that the number of the left face-up card is less than the number in the right face-up card, then **flip both cards face-down** and return to step 1.